 What is the seagan diet?

-Sana explains that seaganism is “when you couple a vegan diet with fish and seafood,” and it’s become especially popular following the rise of veganism.
+Sana explains that seaganism is “when you couple a vegan diet with fish and seafood," and it's become especially popular following the rise of veganism (opens in new tab).

 Sana says that more and more people are turning to seaganism to get the vitamins and minerals which are often lacking in a vegan diet.
 She told us, “Many people who rushed to join the veganism bandwagon in 2018 onwards may have found that keeping up with protein and omega content isn’t as easy as it seems.